Where Digital Communication Environments Break Down Under SB 848

 Bottom line

-An environment that can only be pieced together through slow, manual processes may be retrievable, but it is not easily supervised.
-SB 848 requires that nonclassroom digital environments be supervisable in practice as part of routine operations, not merely reconstructable after a complaint.
+An environment that can only be pieced together through slow, manual processes may be retrievable, but it does not support consistent institutional visibility during routine operations.
+SB 848 focuses attention on whether defined limits can function in day-to-day operations — not only during investigations.

 Scenario 4: Inconsistent or Optional Tool Adoption Across Sites and Programs